CoprHD/cinder-driver/coprhd-driver.rst

     /opt/emc/scaleio/sdc/bin/drv_cfg --add_mdm --ip
     10.247.78.45,10.247.78.46,10.247.78.47

-Verify the above with the following command.
-It should list the above configuration.
-/opt/emc/scaleio/sdc/bin/drv_cfg --query_mdms

-This step has to be repeated whenever the SDC(openstack host in this case) is rebooted.
+This step has to be repeated whenever the SDC (OpenStack host in this case) is rebooted.